ahmedesoliman/Sign_Lang_AI/README.md

 # The Idea:

 Usually, a sign language interpreter is used by deaf people to seek help for translating their thoughts to all of us.
-My prototype will help in identifying the alphabet and give the output in a text/speech format.
+My prototype will help in identifying the alphabet and give the output in a text format.
 Later these alphabets can be used to form sentences.
 The model helps the muted people to communicate with everyone and express themselves.
-This not only makes their life emotionally better but also makes them more employable and independent.
+This not only makes their life emotionally better but also makes their life easier in the post covid-19 pandemic in communication and seeking help from medical professionals.
+As well as they become more employable and independent.
 It also becomes a lot easier for everyone to understand the muted people who would in-turn be able to help them.

 # Architecture: